Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 ![Public VCF as-a-ServiceNetworking Edge Gateway 00](images/EDGE_GATEWAY.png){.thumbnail}

-Here, you will see the window for creating an **Edge Gateway** for yourPublic VCF as-a-Service environment:
+Here, you will see the window for creating an **Edge Gateway** for your Public VCF as-a-Service environment:

 You can then choose between: `Organization Virtual Data Center`{.action} or `Data Center Group`{.action}.